OfficeDev/outlook-dev-docs/docs/payments/reference.md

 #### Handle shipping address change

 When the `event` property in the incoming request is set to `shippingaddresschange` your webhook should check the shipping address selected and return any applicable shipping options.
+This event is triggered when the user selects or changes a shipping address in Outlook.

 > [!NOTE]
 > Your webhook will only receive this event if you set the `requestShipping` property in the `PaymentOptions` object to `true` in your response to the `loadentity` event for this invoice.